 The Alaska Department of Fish and Game (ADF&G) has jurisdiction over all commercial groundfish fisheries within the internal waters of the state and to three miles offshore along the outer coast.
 A provision in the federal, Gulf of Alaska (GOA) Groundfish Fishery Management Plan (FMP) gives the State of Alaska limited management authority for demersal shelf rockfish (DSR) in federal waters east of 140° W. longitude.
 The North Pacific Fisheries Management Council (NPFMC) took action in 1997 to remove black and blue rockfish from the GOA FMP.
 In 2007 the dark rockfish was removed from both the GOA and the Bering Sea and Aleutian Islands (BSAI) FMP.
-Thus in these areas, the state manages these species in both state and federal waters of Alaska.
+Thus in these areas, the state manages these species in both state and federal waters.
+The state also manages the lingcod resource in both state and federal waters of Alaska.
 The State of Alaska manages some groundfish fisheries occurring in Alaska waters in parallel with NOAA fisheries, adopting federal seasons and in some cases allowable gear types as specified by NOAA.
 The information related in this report is from the state-managed groundfish fisheries only.